-E-mails are generally responded to the same day.
-If a complete response will take longer or the response is better suited to an in-person telephone call, we will contact you to let you know, generally the same day.
+Emails are generally responded to the same day.
+If a complete response will take longer or the response is better suited to an in-person meeting or telephone call, we will contact you to let you know, generally the same day.

 Do you have a team to help if you are busy/not needed?

-In addition to our office staff, we rely on a network of lawyers, accountants, and other professionals to meet our clients’ needs.
+In addition to our office staff, we rely on a network of peer attorneys, accountants, and other professionals to meet your needs.
 We have lawyers who provide contract services to our firm as well as preferred vendors and lawyers that we co-counsel with for virtually any area of expertise.

 Who will my main contact person be?

 Ellis Carter or Yvonne Moss will be responsible for your representation.
-Ellis and Yvonne are assisted by Melinda Wiese, a paralegal with over thirty years experience, and Alex Rissi, a third year law student who has been training with us for over a year.
+Ellis and Yvonne are assisted by our paralegals, Melinda Wiese and Cynthia Mercado.

 Is there someone on the team to answer quick questions?

-Yes, Ellis, Yvonne and Melinda will all respond to quick questions within 24 hours and usually much more quickly.
+Yes, we will respond to quick questions within 24 hours and usually much more quickly.

 Can I get direct access to an attorney when I call?

 Absolutely.
-If we are available, we will always take your call.
+If we are available, we will take your call.

 How long does it take to schedule a meeting?